-- Older workers need more flexibility and control over their savings. - Increasing the required minimum distribution (RMD) age from 72 to 75 is a step in the right direction.
-Allowing those 62-64 to maximize their catch-up contributions by increasing the amount, is another crucial tool. - Increasing the retirement plan contribution catch-up provision to \$10,000 for those aged 60 or older. - Addressing several regulatory hurdles that will help improve access to products that provide retirees with a more secure income throughout retirement.
+- Older workers need more flexibility and control over their savings. - SECURE 2.0 increases the required minimum distribution (RMD) age from 72 to 75 and allows those 62-64 to maximize their catch-up contributions by increasing the amount to \$10.000. - Addressing these regulatory hurdles improves access to products that provide retirees with a more secure income throughout retirement.